-- 1) at least 80% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals (as listed above). - 2) The minimum levels of sustainable investments with environmental and social objectives are 5% and 35% of the fund's net assets, respectively. - 3) The equity investment universe is actively reduced (i) by at least 20%, and (ii) by the number of companies not aligned with the sustainable development goals.

-- 4) ESG analysis is applied to at least 90% of securities (excluding cash and derivatives). - 5) Carbon emissions, as measured by carbon intensity, are 50% lower than those of the fund's reference indicator.
+- 1) At least 50% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals (as listed above). - 2) The minimum levels of sustainable investments with environmental and social objectives are 5% and 15% of the fund's net assets, respectively. - 3) The equity and corporate bond universe is actively reduced by at least 20%. - 4) ESG analysis is applied to at least 90% of securities (excluding cash and derivatives).